 Pay Attention to Others to Fight Marijuana Addiction Cravings

 No one is to blame when it comes to addiction.
 Addiction is not your fault.
-It is not the fault of a family member, friend or romantic partner.
+It is not the fault of a family member, friend, or romantic partner.
 However, all of these individuals can and do influence drug use.
 Be aware of the role others play in your substance abuse.
 This helps you examine how others influence your thoughts and actions and helps you fight cravings.
 Not all personal, peer, or professional influence is bad.
 In fact, much of it is good and supports your recovery.

 The American Society of Addiction Medicine explains, “Recovery from addiction is best achieved through a combination of self-management, mutual support, and professional care provided by trained and certified professionals.”

-Recovery begin with professional care.
+Recovery begins with professional care.
 Through this treatment, you learn how to pay attention to yourself to manage cravings.
 You begin to form close, supportive bonds with peers.
 Treatment lets you practice interpersonal skills.
-It gives you opportunities to meet people with similar values, goals and life experiences.
+It gives you opportunities to meet people with similar values, goals, and life experiences.
 Treatment professionals help you pay attention to your relationships.
 They help you determine which ones support your recovery.
 You learn which connections may have enabled or actively encouraged your substance use.
 Social factors influence addiction development.
 They also support recovery.
 Pay attention to the influence others have on your thoughts and actions.
 Encourage healthy relationships to fight addiction cravings.

 Learning to Pay Attention

 Attention and awareness are important recovery tools.
 What can learn about yourself and the world around you when you put them in place?
 How can you best use them to fight addiction cravings?
-Call Michael’s House at 760-548-4032 to learn more about these and other tips and trick for long-term recovery maintenance.
+Call Michael’s House at 760-548-4032 to learn more about these and other tips and tricks for long-term recovery maintenance.
 We are here to help you from the first questions to ongoing aftercare support.

 http://www.sciencedirect.com/science/article/pii/S0278584607003144.
 “Modeling the Role of Environment in Addiction.”
 Progress in Neuro-Psychopharmacology & Biological Psychiatry.
 15 Nov 2007.
 Web.
 27 Mar 2017.